 Downtown Advisory Group Mobility Plan Workshop: High Impact Priorities & Implementation Thursday, October 29, 2020 from 9:00 – 10:30 AM

 Downtown Advisory Group Mobility Plan Workshop: Street Management Framework Thursday, July 23, 2020 from 9:00 – 10:30 AM

 Downtown Advisory Group Mobility Plan Workshop: Guiding Principles & Goals

 Wednesday, April 22, 2020 from 9:00 – 10:00 AM

 Downtown Mobility Plan Public Workshop: Issues & Opportunities

-at Point Park University (201 Wood Street, Downtown Pittsburgh)
+at Point Park University’s JVH Auditorium in Academic Hall (201 Wood Street, Downtown Pittsburgh)